Vesting schedules: how to choose the right one for your option scheme

 And, with a contractor you might be paying them a mix of cash and share options (to keep the costs down), or even in share options only.

-To get started or to talk through your options with an expert, pick a time for a free chat with a member of the team.
+To get started or to talk through your options, pick a time for a free chat with a member of our experienced team.